How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 Q2.
 Can antivirus software cause this error?

 A: Yes.
-Some third-party antivirus programs can interfere with system processes and trigger memory-related errors like BAD_POOL_HEADER.
+Some third-party antivirus programs can interfere with system processes and cause memory-related errors, such as BAD_POOL_HEADER.

 Q3.
 Is BAD_POOL_HEADER a hardware or software issue?